-Here, step-by-step instruction will be provided to set up the KUCRS on Windows and to generate a detailed reaction mechanism using a sample input file.
+Here is an instruction to set up the KUCRS on Windows and to generate a detailed reaction mechanism using a sample input file.
+See Build page for an instruction on UNIX.

 1. Installation